aerickt/lapwing-for-beginners/src/Chapter-15.md

 1. Split the word using other methods (prefixes, suffixes, and compound words)—even just partially
 2. Split each remaining part by its syllables so that every stroke after the first begins with a consonant
 3. Ensure not to double consonants across separate strokes
-4. With multiple ways of splitting syllables, split the word by inserting pauses where the word's natural sound is maintained.
+4. With multiple ways of splitting syllables, think of spliting the word by inserting pauses so that the word's natural sound is maintained.

 ### Basic examples and explanations